 Chattanooga Festival of Black Arts & Ideas

-Debuts with a Week of Performances, Art Exhibitions,
+Six Days of Performances, Visual Art Exhibitions,

 Food, Crafts, Vendors and Discussions

 With a commitment to celebrating the extraordinary contributions of artists of African descent, the Second Annual Chattanooga Festival of Black Arts & Ideas continues with a slate of work showcasing the disciplines of music, dance, theatre, visual arts, film and literature during a week-long celebration June 13-19 at varies locations throughout downtown Chattanooga.

 The multidisciplinary festival aims to spotlight emerging and established Black artists and build greater community awareness of the diversity of Black arts within Chattanooga and Hamilton County.
 The festival will also provide opportunities for discussions on topics that connect Black arts to other areas of the life in the community.